CrashOverid3/Multicast-CANBUS/README.md

 # Multicast-CANBUS
-Multicast UDP CANBUS redirector built using python-can
+Multicast UDP CANBUS redirector built using python-can.
+Designed to allow a Raspberry Pi to write CAN packets to a remote computers disk.